paulyuk/FunctionsMcpTool/README.md

     ```plaintext
     Retrieve snippet1 and apply to NewFile.cs
     ```
-1. when prompted to run the tool, consent/accept
+1. When prompted to run the tool, consent/accept

 1. When you're done, press Ctrl+C in the terminal window to stop the `func.exe` host process.

 ### MCP Inspector

-1. In a *new terminal window, install and run MCP Inspector
+1. In a *new terminal window*, install and run MCP Inspector

     ```shell
     npx @modelcontextprotocol/inspector node build/index.js